-In Hamlet, the play really shifts, I think, when Hamlet kills Polonius in his mother's bedroom.
+In Hamlet, the play really shifts, I think, when Hamlet kills Polonius in his mother’s bedroom.
 Until now, he has been afraid to act.
-Now he acts--foolishly and rashly and ineffectively, it turns out--but that alerts Claudius to the real threat his nephew poses, and from there on out things get really dangerous, and the bodies start piling up.
+Now he acts–foolishly and rashly and ineffectively, it turns out–but that alerts Claudius to the real threat his nephew poses, and from there on out things get really dangerous, and the bodies start piling up.
 I parallel that scene in my own book, but since HORATIO is the hero of Something Rotten, not the Hamlet character, this is the point where Horatio steps in and takes charge.
-Up until that point, he's been happy to play Hamilton’s little game, but when somebody gets shot in the chest with a shotgun, playtime is over.
+Up until that point, he’s been happy to play Hamilton’s little game, but when somebody gets shot in the chest with a shotgun, playtime is over.

 From that point on in the book I still parallel Hamlet, but the OUTCOME is going to be slightly different. we still have a version of the Ophelia drowning scene, and Rosencrantz and Guildenstern meeting their ends, and a duel between Laertes and Hamlet, but each of these leads my characters in new directions, and allows my hero to prevent the body count that so famously occurs at the end of the play.

 What aspect of writing is the most difficult for you to conquer?
 How do you overcome it?